isomerpages/mccy-sgpo/_take-action/Useful resources.md

 permalink: /take-action/usefulresources/
 description: ""
 ---
-### Other Sites

-Visit the following sites to look for other areas where you can take action too.
+### Visit the following sites to look for other areas where you can take action too.